WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 7. On the **Tell us about yourself** page, select **Text me**, in the **Phone number** text box, enter your cell phone number, and then select **Send verification code**.

-8. Retrieve the verification code from your phone, and in the **Enter your verification code** text box, enter the provided code and then select **Verify**.
+8. Retrieve the verification code from your phone, and in the **Enter your verification code** text box, enter the provided code, and then select **Verify**.

-9. On the **How you'll sign in** page, fill in the following details and then select **Next**:
+9. On the **How you'll sign in** page, enter the following details, and then select **Next**:

    - Username: Your choice
    - Domain name: **`mmddyy<yourinitials>Contoso.onmicrosoft.com`**
    - Password and Confirm password: **Pa55w.rd1234**

-10. On the Confirmation details page, review your username information and then select **Get Started**.
+10. On the **Confirmation details** page, review your username information, and then select **Get Started**.

-    > Be sure to write down your username and password so that you can use it later.
+    > Be sure to note your username and password, as you'll need to use it again.

-11. On the **Install Office** page, at the bottom right corner, select **Exit setup**.
-Provide a reason for exiting setup and complete the task.
+11. On the **Install Office** page, at the bottom-right corner, select **Exit setup**.
+Provide a reason for exiting setup, and then complete the task.

     > The Microsoft 365 admin center opens.

 12. Leave the Microsoft Edge browser window open.

-### Task 2: Verify the Azure AD tenant and add a domain
+### Task 2: Verify the Azure AD tenant, and add a domain

 1. On **LON-CL1**, in the **Microsoft Edge** window, open a new tab, and then browse to **`https://portal.azure.com`**.